TamarHershi/FamilyRails/README.md

 As a child you can:
 * choose who you are from the list
 * see your profile (gender, name and age)
+* see how many sinlings you have
-* see your toys list
+* watch your toys list
-* add a new toy / delete a toy / edit a toy
+* add/ delete/ edit a toy